-The Holy martyr Seraphima the Virgin, a native of Antioch, lived at Rome during the reign of the emperor Hadrian (117-138) with the illustrious Roman Sabina, whom the saint converted to Christianity.
-During the persecution against Christians begun by order of the emperor, the governor Virilus gave orders to bring Saint Seraphima to trial.
-Desiring a crown of martyrdom from the Lord, she fearlessly went to the executioner at the first summons.
-The devoted Sabina accompanied her.
-Seeing that illustrious lady, Virilus at first set the maiden free, but after several days he again summoned Saint Seraphima and began the trial.
+The Holy Virgin Martyr Seraphima, a native of Antioch, lived in Rome in the reign of Emperor Hadrian (117-138).
+She resided with Sabina, a woman from a prominent senatorial family, whom the saint had converted to Christianity.
+During the persecution against Christians ordered by the Emperor, the governor Virilus had Saint Seraphima brought before him for questioning.
+Wishing to obtain a crown of martyrdom from the Lord, she went fearlessly to face Virilus, and her devoted friend Sabina accompanied her.
+When he saw that illustrious lady, Virilus at first set the maiden free, but after several days he summoned Saint Seraphima once again and began the trial.

 The governor insisted that she honor the pagan gods and offer sacrifice, but she boldly confessed her faith in the one true God – Jesus Christ.
 Then Virilus gave her to two shameless young men of Egyptian descent so they could defile her.
 Saint Seraphima begged the Lord to protect her.
 Suddenly there was an earthquake, and the two men fell to the ground paralyzed and unable to speak.
 On the following day the governor learned that his plan had failed.
 Believing that the saint was a sorceress, Virilus told her to restore the young men to health so that they could relate what had happened to them.